From animal testicles to ghostly apparitions - there are some pretty strange Irish bars out there, as this list shows.

 “They'll add to the place, but they're not the entertainment themselves,” Ronchetti said.
 "Which, I guess, depends on perception."

-Which means that there is to be no gyrating wildly on the bar from the “Bad Girls”, or jumping on top of the bar for a little strip tease to the Angelus.
+Which means that there was to be no gyrating wildly on the bar from the “Bad Girls”, or jumping on top of the bar for a little strip tease to the Angelus.

-Ladies beware: Legend has it that the ghost of a murdered homeless woman appears to female employees at this downtown Houston joint.
+Ladies, beware!
+Legend has it that the ghost of a murdered homeless woman appears to female employees at this downtown Houston joint, formerly namd Slainte.

 According to a very unreliable source, his Irish memory wrecked by years of alcohol abuse, a homeless woman was raped and murdered in the same building as the bar many years ago.